 Tier 1 and 2 Members

-Senate Bill 72 increased employer and employee contributions by 0.5 percent per year for four years resulting in a 2% increase in both contribution rates.
-Effectively, employees will receive a 2% reduction in their pay from the contribution increase rate to the pension.
+In 2020, Senate Bill 72 increased employer and employee contributions by 0.5 percent per year for four years resulting in a 2% increase in both contribution rates.
+The employee pension contribution went from 8.92% to 10.92%.
+Consequently, employees will experience a 2% reduction in their pay due to the increased pension contribution rate.

 House Bill 106 – 2023 Legislation Session